yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 {: #fig-sec-channels title="Delegation Channels Topology"}

-The considerations regarding the security of the ACME Channel and Validation Channel discussed in {{!RFC8555}} apply verbatim to the IdO/ACME server leg.
+The considerations regarding the security of the ACME Channel and Validation Channel discussed in {{!RFC8555}} apply verbatim to the IdO-CA leg.
-The same can be said for the ACME channel on the NDC/IdO leg.
-A slightly different set of considerations apply to the ACME Channel between NDC and ACME server, which consists of a subset of the ACME interface comprising two API
+The same can be said for the ACME channel on the NDC-IdO leg.
+A slightly different set of considerations apply to the ACME Channel between NDC and CA, which consists of a subset of the ACME interface comprising two API
 endpoints: the unauthenticated certificate retrieval and, potentially, non-STAR revocation via certificate private key.
 No specific security considerations apply to the former, but the privacy considerations in Section 6.3 of
 {{!RFC8739}} do.
 With regards to the latter, it should be noted that there is currently no means for an IdO to disable authorising revocation based on certificate private keys.
-So, in theory, an NDC could use the revocation API directly with the ACME server, therefore bypassing the IdO.
-The NDC SHOULD NOT directly use the revocation interface exposed by the ACME server unless failing to do so would compromise the overall security, for example if the certificate private key is compromised and the IdO is not currently reachable.
+So, in theory, an NDC could use the revocation API directly with the CA, therefore bypassing the IdO.
+The NDC SHOULD NOT directly use the revocation interface exposed by the CA unless failing to do so would compromise the overall security, for example if the certificate private key is compromised and the IdO is not currently reachable.